 Mrs. Sara Erlich graduated from Telma Yelin School with a degree in Musical Studies, and obtained her Bachelors degree in Hebrew Literature and Philosophy from Tel Aviv University after completing her military service.
 Prior to working at Bnei Akiva Schools, Mrs. Erlich taught literature and language to grades 7 to 10 in Israel.
 In addition to teaching, she has held administrative positions at Maccabi Health Services and Bank Leumi, with responsibilities ranging from employee recruitment and training to lecturing at seminars.
 Before arriving in Canada, Mrs. Erlich received an award for “Above and Beyond” achievements at her workplace in Maccabi.
-Currently in her 10th year teaching at Bnei Akiva Schools, Mrs. Erlich is the head of the Ivrit department and teaches Hebrew classes.
+Mrs. Erlich has been teaching Ivrit at BAS since 2006.
 Over the past few years, Mrs. Erlich has developed the curriculum for her department, incorporating important elements of the Hebrew language.
-Sara has a great passion and devotion for the Hebrew language which she enjoys passing on to her pupils, emphasizing the language to be a fundamental requirement at BAS.
+Mrs. Erlich has a great passion and devotion for the Hebrew language which she enjoys passing on to her pupils, emphasizing the language to be a fundamental requirement at BAS.
 She has had many students contact her from Israel thanking her for the level of Hebrew mastery that she has been able to instill.

 Rabbi Moshe Goldberg was born in Chicago, Illinois.
 He attended Telshe Yeshiva High School – Chicago Branch, and afterwards Telshe Yeshiva, Wickliffe, Ohio where he received smicha from Rav Mordechai Gifter and Rab Boruch Sorotskil z”l.